influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 "json_time_format" must be specified.
 The "json_time_key" describes the name of the field containing time information.
 The "json_time_format" must be a recognized Go time format.
+If parsing a Unix epoch timestamp in seconds, e.g. 1536092344.1, this config must be set to "unix" (case insensitive);
+corresponding JSON value can have a decimal part and can be a string or a number JSON representation.
+If value is in number representation, it'll be treated as a double precision float, and could have some precision loss.
+If value is in string representation, there'll be no precision loss up to nanosecond precision.
+Decimal positions beyond that will be dropped.
+If parsing a Unix epoch timestamp in milliseconds, e.g. 1536092344100, this config must be set to "unix_ms" (case insensitive);
+corresponding JSON value must be a (long) integer and be in number JSON representation.
 If there is no year provided, the metrics will have the current year.
 More info on time formats can be found here: https://golang.org/pkg/time/#Parse